 Graduates of SON and EDCOS programs meet employment competencies.
 The majority of SON graduates find employment as RNs in LAC.
-(IIA52) The majority of EDCOS students work for LAC+USC or other DHS facilities.
+(IIA51) The majority of EDCOS students work for LAC+USC or other DHS facilities.

-II.A.
-14 Graduates completing career-technical certificates and degrees demonstrate technical and professional competencies that meet employment standards and other applicable standards and preparation for external licensure and certification
+A. 14 Graduates completing career-technical certificates and degrees demonstrate technical and professional competencies that meet employment standards and other applicable standards and preparation for external licensure and certification and skills for specific patient care areas, professional advancement courses, and credit and noncredit classes for healthcare personnel.
+(IIA22)

 The SON offers an ADN that meets BRN prelicensure program requirements.
 EDCOS provides post licensure specialty service and professional development courses for LAC+USC and DHS nursing staff and other healthcare providers.
-EDCOS offers continuing education classes towards nursing license renewal, specialty courses that develop knowledge and skills for specific patient care areas, professional advancement courses, and credit and noncredit classes for healthcare personnel.
-(IIA23)
+EDCOS offers continuing education classes towards nursing license renewal, specialty courses that develop knowledge

 DHS hiring of SON graduates reached a high point in 2013 when 78 percent of the graduating class was hired and peaked even further in 2015 when 84 percent of the graduating class was hired.
 This is likely due to DHS implementation of the California RN Staffing Ratio Law, which required the hiring of additional nursing personnel to meet the staffing requirements.
 Once hired, approximately 80 percent of the graduates remained with DHS for at least two years.
-While the majority of graduates hired by DHS work at the LAC+USC, many also work at Olive View, Harbor, and Rancho.
+While the majority of graduates hired by DHS work at LAC+USC, many also work at Olive View, Harbor, and Rancho.
 These DHS hiring locations also serve as SON clinical sites.
-(IIA52)
+(IIA51)